eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 {% cite rfc4271 -l 14 %}

-The Total Path Attribute Length field tells the receiving BGP speaker the total length of the Path Attributes field (in octets).
+_Total Path Attribute Length_ tells the receiving BGP speaker the total length of the _Path Attributes_ field (in octets).

-The Path Attributes field contains BGP attributes like the ORIGIN attribute that defines the origin of the route information.
+_Path Attributes_ contains BGP attributes like the ORIGIN attribute that defines the origin of the route information.

-The final part is the Network layer reachability information (NLRI).
+The final part is the _Network Layer Reachability Information_.
 The total length of the field isn't included explicitly in the message, but it can be calculated using the UPDATE message length and the other length fields.

 ### NLRI

-Network layer reachability information (NLRI) is an indication of networks that are advertised.
+**NLRI** (Network layer reachability information) is an indication of networks that are advertised.

-NLRI contain a Length field, which contains the length of the Prefix field in bits.
-The Prefix field contains an IP prefix.
+NLRI contain a _Length_ field, which contains the length of the _Prefix_ field in bits.
+The _Prefix_ field contains an IP prefix.

 ```
                   +---------------------------+